greco-project/pvcompare/docs/pv_feedin.rst

 b) hybrid CPV (concentrator-PV) module: CPV cells mounted on a flat plate SI module (CPV)
 c) multi-junction perovskite/silicon module (PeroSi)

-While the SI module feedin timeseries is completely calculated with `pvlib <https://pvlib-python.readthedocs.io/en/stable/index.html>`_ , unique models were developed for the CPV and PeroSi technologies.
+While the SI module feed-in time series is completely calculated with `pvlib <https://pvlib-python.readthedocs.io/en/stable/index.html>`_ , unique models were developed for the CPV and PeroSi technologies.
 The next sections will provide a detailed descriptions of the different modeling approaches.